Pinpoint tests of the instrument cluster

 DETAILS/RESULTS/ACTIONS

-• Does the indicator lamp for the left turn signal on the instrument panel light up?
+• Is the left turn signal indicator light on the instrument panel on?

 Yes